 In Europe seaweed was traditionally gathered by coastal populations on foot and without mechanization or any equipment to be used as fertiliser for land crops.
 Changes in this activity are very recent and mechanical seaweed harvesting started only at the beginning of the 20th century with the discovery of methods to extract salt and iodine, then later on colloids and alginates (gels and gum production)

-From the end of the 19th century, rainbow trout led the progress in European fish farming.
+Starting in the 17th century, freshwater fish stocks began to decline in certain places, probably due to increases in the human population.
+The authorities started to explore the idea of restocking rivers with fry hatched in captivity.
+In nature, fish release a huge number of eggs and only a few individuals reach adulthood after surviving predators, disease, the lack of food, pollution, thermal shock and other dangers.
+Hatcheries not only provide fertilised eggs, they also to control all parameters so that a maximum number of individuals can reach the juvenile stage, when they can be released into the natural environment with a good chance of survival.In 1741, Stephan Ludwig Jacobi, a German multidisciplinary scientist, built the first trout hatchery in Westphalia.
+It took another century for his discovery to be implemented on a large scale to restock bodies of water depleted by the first effects of the Industrial Revolution in Europe, the United States and Japan.
+Scientific research then went on to include charrs, whitefishes, Atlantic Salmon and also the rainbow trout in the United States, which was introduced into Europe in 1874 thanks to its excellent performances.From the end of the 19th century, rainbow trout led the progress in European fish farming.
 This American species proved to be better adapted to aquaculture than its European cousin, the brown trout: it is hardier, grows faster and can put up with higher rearing densities.
 Until the mid-20th century, however, aquaculture performances were limited because of unsuitable feed and excessive vulnerability to the epizootic diseases that plagued fish reared in high densities in sites open to attacks from external sources.
 It was only with the discovery of the specific health and dietary needs of fish at the different stages of its development that change was made possible.